For most dog owners, a simple nylon or leather leash, collar and harness kit is enough for training and everyday activities.

 Another name for a dog fence system is a ‘pet containment system’.

-They are a system designed and used for keeping one or several dogs inside an area of your yard or property.
+They are a system designed and used for keeping one or several dogs inside an area of your yard or property (or out of another area)

 This is especially true for dogs that want to try to escape or get out of a yard, or dogs that just need to learn where they can and can’t go on a property or within an area of space.